emilyruby/manifestoo/liberaldemocrats.md

 ### Diverse and Cultured Communities

 * Ensure that LGBT+ inclusive mental health services receive funding and support.
-* Reduce the proliferation of betting shops and capping the maximum amount able to be bet on fixed odds betting terminals (FOBTs) at one time to £2.
-* Set up a £2 billion `Rural Services Fund` of capital investment to enable communities to establish a local base from which to co-locate services such as council offices, post offices, children’s centres, libraries and visiting healthcare professionals.
 * Maintain free access to national museums and galleries.
 * Protect the independence of the BBC and set up a BBC Licence Fee 66 Support Families and Communities 6 Commission, maintain Channel 4 in public ownership